OSHA Lockout Tagout Violations: Penalties, How Citations Work, and How to Fix Them

 • Multi-facility operations with inconsistent standards across sites

-OSHA Lockout Tagout Violation Penalties (Effective January 2025)
+OSHA Lockout Tagout Violation Penalties (Current Schedule)

 Other-Than-Serious